A.O. Smith

 Possible Causes

-Cold water entering warm environment causing condensation, High-efficiency flue condensation, Slight leak at fittings above tank
+Cold water entering a warm environment causing condensation, High-efficiency flue condensation, Slight leak at fittings above the tank

 How to Fix / Troubleshooting

-Safety: Ensure water is not leaking from safety devices like the T&P valve.
+Safety: Ensure that water is not leaking from critical safety devices, such as the T&P (Temperature and Pressure) relief valve.

-- 1. Wipe dry: Dry the area and observe during a full heating cycle.
+- 1. Wipe dry: Thoroughly dry the affected area and observe it closely during a full heating cycle.

-- 2. Check for condensation: If moisture appears only during initial heat-up and then stops, it may be normal condensation.
+- 2. Check for condensation: If moisture appears only during the initial heat-up phase and then ceases, it may be normal condensation.

-- 3. Inspect fittings: Examine all connections above the tank for drips.
+- 3. Inspect fittings: Carefully examine all plumbing connections and fittings located above the tank for any signs of drips or leaks.
 Tighten or reseal as needed.

-- 4. Venting: On high-efficiency models, ensure condensate from the flue is properly drained and not dripping onto the floor.
+- 4. Venting: On high-efficiency models, ensure that condensate from the flue system is properly drained and not dripping onto the floor.

 Advertisements